Corasinth/k-plus/README.md

 Using k-plus for complex layer arrangments requires a little more than just configuring your template files and filling in your hotkeys.

-The main issue, especially if you have several layers, is handling the navigation between them.
-There are three main ways to navigate to a given layer.
+The main issue, especially if you have several layers, is handling the navigation between them and keeping track of what layer you're on.
+Eventually, tracking the layers becomes more about muscle memory, but in the beggining you can turn on the `tooltip` setting under `[Config Settings]` by setting it to 1.
+This generates a tooltip that displays the current layer, and you can customize where the tooltip appears on the screen with the coordinate settings also included.

+Coordinates are pixel locations on the screen (so for example 1920 x 1080 would be the lower right on a screen of that size).

+Actually navigating a layer is a little trickier.
+There are three main ways.

 1. You can set a hotkey to the `toggleLayer(<layer number>)` function, where `<layer number>` is replaced with the destination layer number.
 That will let you move directly from one layer to another predetermined layer.
 2. You can set a hotkey to the `toggleLayer(previousLayer)` function.
 That will let you move from your current layer to your previous layer.
 3. And you can set a hotkey to the `toggleLayer(1)` function.
 That will let you move from your current layer to the directory layer, where you can then select any of your layers.